Clicky

 Reboarding Step

-If you’re not a nimble person, the reboarding step is a must.
 Of course, you can get back on the watercraft without one, but the step makes it easier.

 Transmission – iBR vs RIDE

-The Sea-Doo Trixx uses iBR, which is intelligent brake and reverse. iBR controls your forward, neutral, reverse, and brakes.
+The Trixx uses iBR, which is intelligent brake and reverse. iBR controls your forward, neutral, reverse, and brakes.

 Sea-Doo came out with iBR first and used the word “brakes,” Yamaha RIDE came out later and called it “dual throttle.”
-They’re both similar but have slight quirks that make them different.

 Just know, the right hand is forward, and the left is reverse and braking.